 McAlester Pass to Rainbow Ridge

-After dropping off some gear, I looked for the Rainbow Ridge Trail as I headed south.
-Then I stumbled upon it in the trees on the other side of the pass.
-As it turned out, I had missed the fork in the meadow before the woods.
+After dropping off some gear, I looked for the Rainbow Ridge Trail while going south.
+I then stumbled on it in the trees on the other side of the pass.
+As it turned out, I had missed the fork in the meadow before entering the woods.

 See more trip photos here.